mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 Now that I should hopefully be done with internship interviews for the rest of my life, here's a mega list of almost every interview question I was asked from 150+  interviews at Facebook, Apple, Amazon, Nvidia, Google, Microsoft, Qualcomm, Analog Devices, Texas Instruments, Northrop Grumman, SpaceX, Tesla, etc. This is going to be a massive step up from ["part 1"](https://www.reddit.com/r/ECE/comments/iwmpw7/technical_internship_interview_questions_at_big/) that I posted a while back now that I have more coursework, internships, and interviews under my belt.

 This was originally going to be part of the Interviews chapter of my [internship search guide](https://montychoy.com/blog/how_to_land_an_electrical_engineering_internship_part_1_the_internship_mindset), but that post just got WAY too long so I decided to create a separate post just for this repository of questions.
-That post is still chalk full of interview advice and experiences, so check it out when it's ready!
+That post is still chock-full of interview advice and experiences, so check it out when it's ready!
 And before you get started, take a guess at how many questions this list has! (bonus points if you comment your guess because I'm also curious about your guesses!)

 # Disclaimers and Notes
 - These questions were for internships, but there's a lot of overlap with full-time (FT) interviews.
 In fact, I'm doing FT interviews at the time of writing this and they basically ask the same stuff, there are usually just more FT interviews so they have an opportunity to dive deeper and ask more questions I'd even say some of my internship interviews were harder/more in depth than my FT interviews.
 If the questions end up being super similar, I may just rename this post instead of making a new one lol.